-Meanwhile, in the New York Review of Books, Joe Penney reports that Josh Williams, a young Black Lives Matter activist from Ferguson, Missouri received eight years in prison for “arson, burglary, and theft”—operationalized as “lighting a garbage can on fire while protesting the police killing of another black man.”
+Meanwhile, in the New York Review of Books, Joe Penney reports that Josh Williams, a Black Lives Matter (BLM) activist from Ferguson, Missouri received eight years in prison for “arson, burglary, and theft”—operationalized as “lighting a garbage can on fire while protesting the police killing of another black man.”

 Yes, this seems, at least on its face, to be “double Manafort” for setting a fire in a garbage can.

-Meanwhile, The Root reports on several cases of crime and corruption somewhat comparable to Manafort’s, but involving black people.
-In one case an “elderly and seriously ill” mayor whose corruption netted him about a quarter million dollars (chump change for someone like Manafort) received 15 years: the full remainder of his life minus a “compassionate release” eleven days before he died.
+Meanwhile, The Root reports on cases of crime and corruption comparable to Manafort’s, but involving black people.
+In one case an “elderly and seriously ill” mayor whose corruption netted him a quarter million dollars (chump change for Manafort) received 15 years.
+That was the entire remainder of his life minus a “compassionate release” eleven days before he died.

-If you suspect I may be cherry-picking evidence or taking things out of proportion—that these are not examples of truly grave systematic problems to worry about—then you are like I was for much of my youth.
-Also you are probably white, as I am, and you may have limited exposure to a full range of news reporting, as I did for much of my youth.
+If you suspect that I am cherry-picking evidence or taking things out of proportion—that these are not examples of grave systematic problems—then you are like I was for much of my youth.
+Also you are probably white, and you may have limited exposure to a full range of news reporting, as I did for much of my youth.
 (Perhaps I still do, although I try harder now).

-I have been thinking about Bob Dylan lately, and have cited him before on this blog to comment on the criminal Mr. Trump’s pardon of the sadistic Sheriff Joe Arpaio. (“You who philosophize disgrace/And criticize all fears/Bury the rag deep in your face/Now’s the time for your tears.”)
-Today I will give Dylan’s lines from his song “Hurricane” the last word.
-The above cases are not about framing (as Ruben Carter’s case was in Dylan’s song) but you will get the point:
+I have cited Bob Dylan before on this blog to comment on the criminal Mr. Trump’s pardon of the sadistic Sheriff Joe Arpaio. (“You who philosophize disgrace/And criticize all fears/Bury the rag deep in your face/Now’s the time for your tears.”)
+Today I will give Dylan’s song “Hurricane” the last word.
+The above cases are not about being framed (as Rubin Carter’s case was in Dylan’s song) but you will get the point:

 “All the criminals in their coats and their ties/Are free to drink martinis and watch the sun rise.”
-Meanwhile Carter is jailed.
+[Meanwhile Carter is in jail.]
 “To see him obviously framed/Can’t help but make you feel ashamed/To live in a land where justice is a game.”